 - Porphyrin-functionalised nanomaterials for dye-sensitised solar cells and related photovoltaic applications with Dr Sofia Pascu & Dr Petra Cameron — 2nd MRes project

-- Hydrogen storage in nanostructured materials with Dr Semali Perera & Dr Tim Mays — 1st MRes project
+- Hydrogen storage in nanostructured materials with Dr Semali Perera & Professor Tim Mays — 1st MRes project

 Rhodri studied for his M.Sci in Chemistry from the University of Bristol, graduating in 2010.
 In his last year of undergraduate study he worked in the Organic Geochemistry Unit (OGU) carrying out research for a project entitled “Paleocene Biomarker Assemblages and Temperature Reconstructions from Sites in the New Zealand Sector of the Southern Ocean”.
 In his spare time he likes to read comics, play video games, and occasionally do some exercise.

 - Renewable liquid fuels from microbes for aviation and road transport use with Dr Chris Chuck, Dr Chris Bannister & Professor Matthew Davidson — PhD project

 - Supramolecular photosystems with Dr Dan Pantos — 2nd MRes project

 - Factors affecting the decomposition of biodiesel and their impact on engine performance and emissions with Dr Chris Bannister & Professor Matthew Davidson — 1st MRes project